Pollution Solution

 • Batteries—rechargeable, Ni-MH, lithium ion, Ni-Cad, automotive, or any other specialty battery (alkaline batteries are safe to dispose in the trash)

-We Also Accept:
+We Also take:

 • Household appliances